A38(M) motorway

 The A38(M), commonly known as the Aston Expressway, is a motorway in Birmingham, England.
 It is 2 mi long and was opened on 24 May 1972.
 It connects the M6 motorway to Aston and Central Birmingham and forms part of the much longer A38 route.

 It is extremely unusual as it is the only single carriageway motorway in the United Kingdom and consists of seven lanes with no central reservation, and operates a tidal flow system in an attempt to minimise congestion.
-Due to the nature of the road, the speed limit is reduced to 50 mph (80 km/h) for most of its length with a very short length of 30 mph (48 km/h), though there are no permanent speed cameras.
+Due to the nature of the road, the speed limit is reduced to 50 mph (80 km/h) for most of its length with a very short length of 30 mph (48 km/h).

 When construction work of the motorway began in the late 1960s, many late 19th-century and early 20th-century houses in the Aston area had to be demolished to make way for the new route.